World-Robot-Olympiad-Association/future-engineers-gs/docs/p05-misc.md

   * [Another article](https://www.hackster.io/SQLCodeMonkey/raspberry-pi-autonomous-rc-car-a666a4){target=_blank} covering how to transfor a toy RC car to be autonomously controlled by the Raspberry Pi board.

+  * [Detailed description](https://github.com/NVIDIA-AI-IOT/jetracer/blob/master/docs/latrax/hardware_setup.md){target=_blank} how to assemble a self-driven car from Traxxas LaTrax Rally 1/18 4WD and NVIDIA Jetson Nano.
+Someone could also find useful to consider [a review of hardware costs](https://github.com/NVIDIA-AI-IOT/jetracer/blob/master/docs/latrax/bill_of_materials.md){target=_blank} required for this project in order to see which materials can be used in similar projects.

   * [A GitHub repo](https://github.com/multunus/autonomous-rc-car){target=_blank} providing materials to control a RC car autonomously by using Raspberry Pi and Neural Networks.